Michaela Paetsch: 1980s

-Her recorded music contains a diverse range of pieces, including Niccolo Paganini's "24 Caprices" (1987), Joachim Raff's concertos with the Bamberg Symphony Orchestra, and "Sonatillen, Op.
+Her recorded music contains a diverse range of pieces, including Niccolo Paganini's 24 Caprices (1987), Joachim Raff's concertos with the Bamberg Symphony Orchestra, and "Sonatillen, Op.
 99" and "Morceaux, Op.
-85" featuring Eric Le Van on piano.
-Additionally, she recorded Brahms' "21 Hungarian Dances" and "La Capricieuse".
-Paetsch has also contributed to the live recording of Sofia Gubaidulina's "Offertorium" as the featured soloist with the Bern Symphony Orchestra.
-Her recordings have been released through record labels such as Sony Classical, Arte Nova, CPO, and ARSIS.
-From 1993 she was the violinist for the quartet Ensemble Incanto, with which she toured extensively and recorded regularly.
+85" featuring Eric Le Van on piano, Brahms' "21 Hungarian Dances" and "La Capricieuse".
+Paetsch also contributed to the live recording of Sofia Gubaidulina's Offertorium as the featured soloist with the Bern Symphony Orchestra.
+Her recordings have been released through record labels such as Sony Classical, Arte Nova (BMG), CPO, Tudor and ARSIS.
+Paetsch was the first American woman to record all 24 Paganini Caprices for solo violin.

-On December 15, 2019, Paetsch played a Christmas concert in Bellmund (near Biel/Bienne) with her brother Johann and his family.
-The next day Paetsch started chemotherapy treatment for a recently discovered cancer.
-The players were Michaela Paetsch (violin), Valentina Paetsch (violin), Yoko Paetsch (viola), Raphaela Paetsch (cello), Dominic Paetsch (cello) and Johann S. Paetsch (cello).
-They performed a whole evening of pieces, jointly arranged by Michaela and Johann for 2 violins, viola and 3 cellos, in front of a sold-out audience.
+In 1993, Paetsch became the violinist for the quartet Ensemble Incanto, with which she toured extensively and recorded regularly.

 Personal life

 On August 3, 1990, Paetsch married Klaus Neftel in Bern, Switzerland.
 Their daughter, Anna Nora Neftel, was born in 1992.
-Paetsch lived in Ligerz, Switzerland, and traveled often to her native Colorado Springs.

-Paetsch was a skilled horse rider, and broke her first stallion at age nine.
-Her parents raised Polish-bred registered Purebred Arabian horses at their house in Colorado Springs, which bordered the Pike National Forest.
+Paetsch was a horse rider and broke her first stallion at age nine.
+Her parents also raised Polish-bred registered Purebred Arabian horses at their house in Colorado Springs.

 Death

-Paetsch died in a palliative clinic in Bern, Switzerland, on 20 January 2023, at the age of 61, from complications due to cancer.
+Paetsch died in a palliative clinic in Bern, Switzerland, on January 20, 2023, at the age of 61, from complications due to cancer.